cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 In the example from earlier, with `transfer/channel-141/uosmo` the corresponding IBC denom is: `ibc/14F9BC3E44B8A9C1BE1FB08980FAB87034C9905EF17CF2F5008FC085218811CC`.

-Note that the assets transferred over IBC are stored on-chain by the IBC denoms.
+Note that the assets transferred over IBC are stored on-chain as IBC denoms.
 It is however up to developers of frontends and user interfaces to decide whether they will use the human readable form instead, to fit their UX needs.

 </HighlightBox>